L4STeam/l4steam.github.io/disproof-fast-lane/README.md

 # Disproof of 'Throughput Bonus' or 'Fast-Lane' Objection

+This page is alo available as a set of slides [[PDF](202205-ThruputBonusDisproof.pdf)].

 ## Background

-* The [objection](https://sce.dnsmgr.net/downloads/L4S-WGLC2-objection-details.pdf) (p4-5) claimed the DualQ offers a 'fast-lane' or 'throughput bonus' and
+* The [objection](https://sce.dnsmgr.net/downloads/L4S-WGLC2-objection-details.pdf) (p4-5) claimed the [DualQ](https://datatracker.ietf.org/doc/html/draft-ietf-tsvwg-aqm-dualq-coupled) offers a 'fast-lane' or 'throughput bonus' and
    "the bonus is easily exploited by unscrupulous senders without disabling congestion control"
 * These claims were based on:
   * a single experiment run with